Amishra-code/Face-Recognition/README.md

 installing django in the command prompt

-creating an envuronment for django
+creating an environment for django

 creating a project using "startproject" keyword